michael2012z/BitBible/markdown/KJV/files/Lev.md

 56. And for a rising, and for a scab, and for a bright spot:

-57. To teach when it is unclean, and when it is clean: this is the law of leprosy.when it is unclean…: Heb. in the day of the unclean, and in the day of the clean
+57. To teach when it is unclean, and when it is clean: this is the law of leprosy.

 ## Leviticus 15

 1. And the Lord spake unto Moses and to Aaron, saying,

-2. Speak unto the children of Israel, and say unto them, When any man hath a running issue out of his flesh, because of his issue he is unclean.running…: or, running of the reins
+2. Speak unto the children of Israel, and say unto them, When any man hath a running issue out of his flesh, because of his issue he is unclean.

 3. And this shall be his uncleanness in his issue: whether his flesh run with his issue, or his flesh be stopped from his issue, it is his uncleanness.

-4. Every bed, whereon he lieth that hath the issue, is unclean: and every thing, whereon he sitteth, shall be unclean.thing: Heb. vessel
+4. Every bed, whereon he lieth that hath the issue, is unclean: and every thing, whereon he sitteth, shall be unclean.

 5. And whosoever toucheth his bed shall wash his clothes, and bathe himself in water, and be unclean until the even.